bejean/crawl-anywhere/README.md

 Support
 -------

-* For a reproducible bugs, use the Github issues features : https://github.com/bejean/crawl-anywhere/issues?state=open
+* For a reproducible bug, use the Github issues features : https://github.com/bejean/crawl-anywhere/issues?state=open

 * For questions or suggestions, use the Google forum : https://groups.google.com/forum/#!forum/crawl-anywhere